 The accompanying unaudited Condensed Consolidated and Combined Financial Statements include the accounts of NantHealth and its subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 These interim Condensed Consolidated and Combined Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 These Financial Statements have been prepared on the same basis as the audited Consolidated and Combined Financial Statements have been prepared on the same basis as the audited Consolidated and Combined Financial Statements for the fiscal year ended December 31, 2015 and, in the opinion of management, include all adjustments, which are normal and recurring in nature, necessary for a fair presentation of the Company's financial position and results of operation.
-Certain reclassifications have been may be expected for a full fiscal year.
+Certain reclassifications have been made to prior period amounts to conform to the current year presentation.
+Operating results for interim periods are not necessarily indicative of the results that may be expected for a full fiscal year.
 The accompanying Condensed Consolidated and Combined Balance Sheet as of December 31, 2015 has been derived from the audited Consolidated and Combined Financial Statements at that date but does not include all of the disclosures required by GAAP.